 Uphill Travel at Cranor Hill

 Cranor Hill is an independent ski hill not on a ski pass.
 It is owned and operated by the City of Gunnison.
-Lift tickets can be purchased in the lodge at the base area of the ski hill.
-Lift tickets range from $13-$22.
+Day tickets can be purchased in the lodge at the base area of the ski hill.
 Season passes are also available.
-Season passes are $80.
-For questions about tickets and to see if Cranor Hill is open, give the warming house a call at 970.641.4655.
+Visit the Cranor Hill website for pricing and more information.

 "*" indicates required fields